MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/dualengine-idl.md

 SITE_PERMISSION_REQUEST_ALLOWED            | Request for the permission was appoved.
 SITE_PERMISSION_REQUEST_DISMISSED            | Request for the permission was dismissed without a response.

-Represents a users response to a site permission request.
+Represents a user's response to a site permission request.

 #### VisibleEntryUpdateOperation